Sparking a shared charging revolution

 Why a shared charging hub?

-For Woolworths, the wider strategy to deploy electric vehicles at their distribution site in Mascot, south Sydney, began with an exploration of how to install chargers.
-Yet, when their route and shift patterns had been analysed, it became apparent that they lacked enough space to charge the whole electric fleet on site.
+For Woolworths, the journey to deploy electric vehicles at their distribution centre in Mascot, south Sydney, began with an assessment of existing electrical infrastructure, space and operational patterns.
+Following analysis of their route and shift patterns, it quickly became apparent that they lacked enough space to fit charging infrastructure or enough power to meet the demand of the new EVs.
+Additionally, complexities around operational disruptions and approvals also made it challenging to deploy the electric fleet.

 Another early step in specifying an electric depot is to understand the energy needs of the site.
-Zenobē worked with the grocery brand to discover their peak power requirement by modelling and analysing charging programmes that match the retailer’s existing operations.
-Again, the existing location Woolworths occupied was not able to meet the requirement: the existing grid connection was not enough.
+Zenobē indentified Woolworths’ peak power requirement by modelling and analysing charging programmes that match their existing operations.
+The grid connection at Woolworths existing site was not able to meet the requirement to charge the vehicles.

 *Where constraints included lack of funds, lack of space, and lack of power, Zenobē’s concept of a shared facility would spread the cost and the risk.
 And it brought its expertise to gain confidence and deliver a complex engineering project.

 Yet, it wasn’t only Woolworths that faced challenges at their site.
-Mascot is the home to Sydney Airport, where there are significant power constraints due to high volumes of both on- and off-airport load usage .
-Businesses located close to the airport that wished to electrify their fleet would also need an off-site solution.
+Mascot is the home to Sydney Airport, where there are significant power constraints due to high volumes of both on- and off-airport load usage as well as regulatory complexities.
+Businesses located close to the airport that wished to electrify their fleet would also benefit from an off-site solution.

-With the prospect of a fully funded charging hub that was available for other retailers and logistics companies, Zenobē can show there is demand, and prove the business – and public funding – case.
+With the prospect of a fully funded multi-user charging hub, Zenobē can show there is demand for this type of model and prove the business – and public funding – case.

 02.